 Do you like the Olive Garden?
-If you answered yes, whether shamefully or proudly, then you will like La Villa.
-It’s basically the Park Slope version - huge menu of Americanized Italian food, and a highly casual setting that would be especially good for people over 70 and people under 7.
-All that said, the food is actually decent, and if you’re someone who’s happy to go to town on some chicken parm and unlimited free onion focaccia (better than breadsticks) you will probably enjoy it.
+If you answered yes, either shamefully or proudly, then you will like La Villa.
+It’s basically the Park Slope version - there’s a huge menu of Italian-American food, and it’s a highly casual setting that would be especially good for people over 70 and people under 7.
+All that said, the food is actually decent, and if you’re someone who’s happy eating chicken parm and unlimited free onion focaccia (better than breadsticks) you will probably enjoy it.
 Take note: most entrees could easily be split between two people, and the pizza here is surprisingly good.

 Park Slope is ridiculously stacked in all the major eating categories, with one exception: good, casual daytime spots to dine solo and/or get work done.
 Kos is one of the better options, with big windows (crucial for doing work enjoyably on weekends) and a lot of seating (though it does tend to fill up during peak times).
 For breakfast, we love the house-made granola and sausage & egg biscuit, and the salads and sandwiches are solid at lunch.
 If the basil lemonade Arnold Palmer is an option, do not miss your opportunity.

 Our go-to Chinese spot in the neighborhood, we like Hunan Delight because it’s consistently fresh, and because delivery comes at record speeds.
-One good reason to eat-in?
+One good reason to eat there?
 The outdoor seating, right on Union Ave (for prime Park Slope people watching).

-Without question the best casual Thai food in the neighborhood, Song is equally useful for nights when you need pad thai on your couch immediately and nights when you need to leave your apartment but don’t want to take off your sweatpants.
-The standard Thai dishes always taste exactly like you need them to (the pad see ew is a personal favorite), and almost nothing on the menu costs more than $12.
+Without question the best casual Thai food in the neighborhood, Song is equally useful for nights when you need pad see ew on your couch and nights when you need to leave your apartment but don’t want to take off your sweatpants.
+Also, the prices are very affordable.
 Song has saved our life more times than we’d care to admit.

-All the kids = all the sweet treats.
-But this is by far our favorite bakery in the neighborhood - it has the best croissant in Park Slope, along with some killer cookies and cupcakes.
+This is by far our favorite bakery in the neighborhood - it has the best croissant in Park Slope, along with some excellent cookies and cupcakes.
 It’s such a popular spot that they have two locations - the other is in South Slope.